moreirathomas/moreirathomas/README.md

 I'm a passionate **web developper** based in Paris 🇫🇷 learning something new everyday ⚡️

-- I'm working as an apprentice front-end developer as part of my school program 🎓
+- I'm working as an apprentice fullstack developer as part of my school program 🎓
+- I write TypeScript code and use Node.js and Vue.js daily ⌨️
-- I'm currently learning TypeScript, Vue.js and Node 🎯
+- I'm enthusiast about Go and make time to learn about it whenever I can 🎯
 - Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/thomas-moreira) or send an [email](mailto:moreirathomas97@gmail.com) 📬

 **Languages and tools:**